tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Having defined these clusters, we can formulate marketing strategies relevant to each cluster aimed to increase revenue.

-Encourage one or two students to share their conclusions and answer any questions before moving on.
+Encourage one or two students to share their conclusions, and answer any questions before moving on.

 ---